hongwang01/RCDNet/README.md

 ## Friendly Tips
 1. If higher pytorch version (1.0.x, 1.1.x) is needed, please replace the files "dataloader.py"  and "trainer.py" in the folder "./RCDNet_code/../src/" with the  corresponding ones in  the folder "./pytorch1.0+/../src/" . **However, it is strongly advised to use this default setting in this released project.
 Please refer to the Requirements section above.**
-2. We have extended this work to DRCDNet and the simplified training framework for RCDNet and DRCDNet will be released [Here](https://github.com/hongwang01/DRCDNet)!**
+2. We have extended this work to DRCDNet and the simplified training framework for RCDNet and DRCDNet is released at https://github.com/hongwang01/RCDNet_simple**

 ## Updating logs